pedro-teixeira/grid-bundle/README.md

 1. **Create the grid class**

-    In your bundle, create a folder named "Grid" (or wathever namespace you want), and then create your grid class.
+    In your bundle, create a folder named "Grid" (or wathever namespace you want) and create your grid definition class.

     ```php
     <?php